Skip to content

 POST {auth}/request-verify-token RequestVerifyToken (email) include_verify=True Re-issue verification token.

-When you replace the built-in UserCreate request body with user_create_schema, reuse litestar_auth.schemas.UserPasswordField for the password field to keep the documented min/max password metadata aligned.
-The default runtime validator still enforces length through require_password_length.
+When you replace the built-in UserCreate request body with user_create_schema, reuse litestar_auth.schemas.UserEmailField and litestar_auth.schemas.UserPasswordField for email / password when you want the documented built-in validation metadata.
+Existing UserPasswordField imports remain valid; add UserEmailField when you also want the built-in email regex and max length.
+The default runtime validator still enforces password length through require_password_length.
+See Configuration for the full schema-helper, password-validator, and shared-helper contract.

 Password reset